NASW offers a wide array of benefits to professional science writers and practitioners in related fields.

-Travel fellowships, including awards to attend the annual ScienceWriters meeting, Van Dam fellowships for travel to the World Conference of Science Journalists, and grants for experience to the Lindau Nobel Laureate Meetings to name a few.
+Travel fellowships, including awards to attend the annual ScienceWriters meeting, Van Dam fellowships for travel to the World Conference of Science Journalists, and grants for the Lindau Nobel Laureate Meetings, to name a few.
 Student members are eligible for special travel grants to the annual ScienceWriters meeting as well as the AAAS annual meeting, where NASW conducts education activities like the internship fair and mentoring program.

 Access to NASW's Funding Sources database, developed by an NASW member to help located sources of funding for writers.